laymonage/bachelor-thesis/README.md

-# Implementing Cross-DB JSONField in Django
+# Extending `JSONField` for All Databases in Django

 Sage Muhammad Abdullah - 1706979455 - Computer Science Universitas Indonesia (2017)